jundalisay/spblist/content/en/research/sarkar/katha/chapter-31.md

 ## THE SMUGGLERS UNMASKED

 The suspicions of Prasadji were further stimulated by this flight of the foreigners.

 He instructed the police in Delhi, Punjab and Harayana to be vigilant and watch the direction in which the car was moving.
 He also gave a physical description of the driver.

 By the grace of Baba, all the Police Officers were prepared, and a few hours later, the Punjab police informed Prasadji that the car was travelling at great speed towards Jallandhar.

 Shri R. Prasad instructed that the car should be allowed to proceed.

-Now it was clear that the car was moving towards Pakistan so his plan was that the smugglers should be caught at the last border post along with the smuggled goods.
+The car was moving towards Pakistan.
+So his plan was that the smugglers should be caught at the last border post along with the smuggled goods.
 He phoned the customs officer at the Atari check-post on the border.
 He instructed the police at the check-post that the car and its foreign occupants must be allowed to proceed only after a thorough search and after obtaining clear instructions from him.

-About fifteen to twenty minutes before sunset these two men reached Atari checkpost in a great hurry to cross the check post before sundown.
+Around 20 minutes before sunset these 2 men reached Atari checkpost in a great hurry to cross the check post before sundown.
 They were therefore both pressuring and requesting the officers at the check-post to check them quickly and allow them to cross the border.

 Border crossings were only permitted until sunset, so the check-post in-charge was trying to delay them by seeing that the customs checking proceeded slowly until after sunset and they could be legally delayed until the following day.

 In this way, checking the men’s documents was delayed and it was already sunset.
 Now with the help of the police, this car was placed in the custody of the customs officers and arrangements were made for the foreigners to stay at the check- post itself.
 They could not commence the search that evening and it was decided that search would be begun the next morning.

 On specific instructions from Prasadji, the customs officers had already taken the declaration of the two men and this news was conveyed to Prasadji by telephone.
 Now Prasadji sent a group of Prevention Officers from the Head Office to Atari so that the search could be conducted thoroughly.

 That night also Prasadji stayed in his office all night.
 So far He felt that Baba had helped him at every step, but now it was a difficult test, as full success had not been achieved.

-And now difficulties began to increase.
+Now difficulties began to increase.
 But like a good spiritual soldier and disciple of Baba, Prasadji continued to remain firm and unperturbed.
 So great was his devotion, that although the tests were severe, he did not forget Baba for a moment.
 Why then should victory not be his?

 The two men threatened to make a complaint to the Ministry, but the customs officers remained firm in their stand.
 In the meantime, both of them contacted their respective embassies and complained about the treatment of the officers and the representatives of the embassies contacted the Foreign Ministry.

 The results of the search of the car were also sent to Prasadji.
 In the morning both the foreigners had been personally searched and nothing was found.
 Then their luggage and car was searched again.
 Even then nothing incriminating was found.
 This also was conveyed to Prasadji.Here began a highly delicate situation and the final test of Prasad’s courage and faith.

 But Prasadji faith in Baba was unbounded and it was not to be shaken by small events like this, so he continued to advance further remembering Baba all the time and not caring about the pressures and failures which were building up in the situation.
 This is the first pre requisite for success.